 Getting in shape for the summer but not sure what to eat?
+Trying out light summer salad recipes to start it off – but you’re looking to add more nutritious ingredients?
 Staying healthy while you lose weight and build muscle shouldn’t be too difficult — and with the variety of natural, nutrient-rich foods available to choose from, we’re sure the task can be simplified.
 We’ve consulted top trainers and nutrition experts to bring you the basics of what to eat while you’re getting in shape — come build your menu from these recommendations:

 First of all, water.
 How much do you drink each day?
 The usual suggested amount seems to be 8 glasses of 8 ounces of water daily, while some experts recommend drinking half your own body weight in water per day.
 Drinking enough water is important, especially when it’s time to flush toxins, provide the body with essential minerals, and help regulate our body temperature.
 And when we’re working out regularly, it’s essential to replenish our water afterward as well.

 Can’t quite get all that water down?
 Try adding a squeeze or two of fresh lemon, lime, or other citrus fruit, or perhaps a sprig of fresh mint.
 There are numerous herbal teas which are pleasantly flavored as well.
 If you’ve got a pretty glass pitcher, you could try making some lovely rainbow fruit-infused water like this recipe.